 Section 162(m) of the Internal Revenue Code limits deductibility of compensation in excess of \$1 million paid to certain executives.
 The Compensation Committee intends to maximize the tax deductibility of compensation paid to our executive officers where possible.
-However, the Compensation Committee also realizes that to attract and retain individuals with superior talent, it may decide to pay compensation to our executive officers that is not deductible due to Section 162(m).
+However, the Compensation Committee retains the discretion to pay compensation to our executive officers that is not deductible due to Section 162(m) as may be necessary to attract and retain top talent.